akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “That I would consider it.”
 Harold’s eyes were tired.
 “He is a knight.
 He has the king’s favour.
 He could protect this place when I am gone.”

-“Father, you taught me to observe the seasons.
+“But who would protect me?
+Father, you taught me to observe the seasons.
 To know when the first snow will come.
-And mother taught me to tell a friend from not, whether they be man or beast.”
+And mother taught me to tell a friend from not, no matter whether they be a bird, a man or a beast.”

 She went to the window, watching the last light fade over the fields.

 “I have watched him.
 When he thinks no one is listening, he speaks of ‘improving’ the manor.
 He asks the reeve how many ploughs we have, how many oxen.
 He asked the nurse whether the river floods in spring.”

-“He does not want me,” Beatrice said.
+“It is not me he wants,” Beatrice said.
 “And he would as soon turn us out without a crust or a thread as... as easily as he would look at his reflection in a bucket.”

 Harold said nothing.